 - - Parent can speak, read, and write in English or Spanish.

-- - Parent has a valid e-mail address and reliable access to the internet.
+- - Parent has a valid e-mail address or phone that can receive text messages - Parent has reliable access to the internet.

 - - Infant is a patient of a participating Meta-LARC clinic site at the time of consent.

 - - Infant was born at less than 25 weeks gestational age.

 - - Infant has established eczema as diagnosed by the primary healthcare provider at clinic site of enrollment per parent report.

 - - Infant has known adverse reaction to petrolatum-based emollients.